bennn/zordoz/README.md

 (You can also clone, then run `raco pkg install zordoz/`)

 To run tests, execute `make test`.
-Each module in the `private/` folder contains a module `test+` containing unit tests.
+Each module in the `private/` folder has a submodule containing unit tests.

 Usage
 -----